gujianliang/test2/API Reference .md

 >
 >    @param mnemonicList :12 words
 >    @param password :Wallet password
->    @param block : Callback after the end；The attributes of a class has mnemonicPhras , address, privateKey, keystore
+>    @param callback : Callback after the end；The attributes of a class has mnemonicPhras , address, privateKey, keystore
 >
 ```